Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments: Introduction

+\begin{remark} In the real deep learning system, the vector field $f(t,x)$ should be chosen from a family of the vector fields $f\in \{f_\omega\}_\omega$, where $\omega$ is a parameter that is optimized.
+In this paper, we consider an ODENet associated with \eqref{eq:odenet-main}, which we call an $(\alpha,\beta,\gamma)$-type ODENet.
+Instead of the variable $x(t)\in \mathbb{R}^N$ in \eqref{eq:intro-odenet}, we consider $(x(t), y(t))\in \mathbb{R}^n\times \mathbb{R}^m$ in \eqref{eq:odenet-main}, where $N=m+n$ (see Appendix \ref{appendix4} for the detail).
+The implementation of ODENet requires (forward) Euler discretization to ResNet.
+A ResNet with \eqref{eq:resnet-main} corresponds to the discretized version of the $(\alpha,\beta,\gamma)$-type ODENet, and we call it an $(\alpha,\beta,\gamma)$-type ResNet. \end{remark}

 A neural network of arbitrary width and bounded depth has universal approximation property (UAP).
 The classical UAP is that continuous functions on a compact subset on $\mathbb{R}^n$ can be approximated by a linear combination of activation functions.
-It has been shown that the UAP for the neural networks holds by choosing a sigmoidal function \cite{cybenko1989approximation,hornik1989multilayer,carroll1989construction,funahashi1989approximate}, any bounded function that is not a polynomial function \cite{leshno1993multilayer}, and any function in Lizorkin space including a ReLU \cite{sonoda2017neural} function as an activation function.
-The UAP for neural network and its proof for each activation function are presented in Table \ref{table:classical-UAP}.
+It has been shown that the UAP for the neural networks holds by choosing a sigmoidal function \cite{cybenko1989approximation,hornik1989multilayer,carroll1989construction,funahashi1989approximate}, any bounded function that is not a polynomial function \cite{leshno1993multilayer,attali1997approximations}, and any function in Lizorkin space including a ReLU function \cite{sonoda2017neural} as an activation function.
+The UAP for neural network and its proof for each activation function is presented in Table \ref{table:classical-UAP}.

 Recently, some positive results have been established showing the UAP for particular deep narrow networks.
 Hanin and Sellke \cite{hanin2017approximating} have shown that deep narrow networks with ReLU activation function have the UAP, and require only width $n+m$.
 Lin and Jegelka \cite{lin2018resnet} have shown that a ResNet with ReLU activation function, arbitrary input dimension, width 1, output dimension 1 have the UAP.
 For activation functions other than ReLU, Kidger and Lyons \cite{kidger2020universal} have shown that deep narrow networks with any non-polynomial continuous function have the UAP, and require only width $n+m+1$.
-The comparison the UAPs are shown in Table \ref{table:UAP}.
+The comparison of the UAPs are shown in Table \ref{table:UAP}.
+It is proved in \cite{kidger2020universal,lin2018resnet} and Theorem \ref{thm:UAP-resnet} that the UAP holds as $L\rightarrow\infty$.
+Theorem \ref{thm:UAP-odenet} shows that the UAP holds when the layer is continuous.